Discrepancies of Spanning Trees and Hamilton Cycles: Introduction

 \paragraph{Notation and terminology} Let $G=(V,E)$ be a graph.
 For two vertex sets $U,W\subseteq V$ we denote by $E_G(U)$ the set of edges of $G$ spanned by $U$ and by $E_G(U,W)$ the set of edges having one endpoint in $U$ and the other in $W$.
 The degree of a vertex $v\in V$ is denoted by $d_G(v)$, and we write $d_G(v,U)=|E_G(\{v\},U)|$.
 We let $\delta(G)$ and $\Delta(G)$ denote the minimum and maximum degrees of $G$.
 When the graph $G$ is clear from the context, we may omit the subscript $G$ in the notations above.

 If $f,g$ are functions of $n$ we write $f\preceq g$ if $f=O(g)$ and $f\succeq g$ if $f=\Omega(g)$.
-For the sake of simplicity and clarity of presentation, we often make no particular effort to optimise the constants obtained in our proofs, and omit floor and ceiling signs whenever they are not \nolinebreak crucial.
+For simplicity and clarity of presentation, we often make no particular effort to optimise the constants obtained in our proofs and omit floor and ceiling signs whenever they are not crucial.